Ampelomyia viticola

 Ampelomyia viticola, the grape tube gallmaker, is a species of gall midge found in the eastern United States and Canada.
-It produces green or bright red galls on new world grape vines.
+It produces green or bright red galls on New World grape vines.

 Taxonomic history and names

 In 1862, Carl Robert Osten-Sacken described this species, placing it in the genus Cecidomyia.
 He based the description on galls on Vitis and larvae found in the vicinity of Washington, D.C.

-The magazine The American Entomologist had a column where readers could ask for identifications.
+The magazine American Entomologist had a column where readers could ask for identifications.
 In 1869 a reader from Piermont, New York, asked the editors about the crimson galls found on a grape leaf.
 The editors, Benjamin Dann Walsh and Charles Valentine Riley, responded that in unpublished manuscripts of theirs they had given the galls the name Vitis lituus and noted they were made by a gall gnat in the genus Cecidomyia.
 This would create a specific name Cecidomyia vitis lituus, which is an unavailable name.
 In 1911, Ephraim Porter Felt incorrectly referred to this species as "Cecidomyia lituus Walsh", In 1878, Osten-Sacken noted that "the gall Vitis-lituus Riley" was the same as his C. viticola.
 In 2019, this species was transferred from Schizomyia to the new genus Ampelomyia.

 The specific epithet viticola is a Latin noun in apposition; it consists of the word vitis "grape vine" and the suffix -cola "one who inhabits".
 The Latin noun lituus used in its synonyms refers to a kind of curved staff or curved trumpet.